 Kaizen Budgeting example – Kaizen Budgeting is used for businesses and large corporations that beliefs in continuous improvement.
-Xaomi follows kaizen budgeting in China where the company allocates targets which are incremental in nature from last year and receive also more budget to meet the increase targets.
-This kind of budgeting is mostly used by various multinational companies around the globe who have a long term vision to survive and are not in immediate need for cash
+Xiaomi follows kaizen budgeting in China where the company allocates targets that are incremental in nature from last year and receive also more budget to meet the increased targets.
+This kind of budgeting is mostly used by various multinational companies around the globe who have a long term vision to survive and are not in immediate need of cash.

 Conclusion – Budgeting Examples

 There are various kinds of budgeting method which are used by companies in order to gauge their performance and budget allocation.
 The method which needs to be adopted depends on the kind of company and on the stage of business that the company is operating in.
 The budgeting process is generally an annual exercise in companies and is also vital in nature as the company seeks to maintain or gain profitability and to achieve its long term goals.
 The spending plan and the spending pattern should be carefully analyzed before allocating or preparing a budget for any company or even household or a capital expenditure plan which the company is planning to do.
 Budget variance is also a handy tool to forecast the need and expense of the company as the analyst needs to do a variance check that what is the actual spend and what is the allocated cost to a particular profit or a cost center.

 This has been a guide to Budgeting Examples.
 Here we have discussed some Budgeting Examples along with a detailed explanation.
 You can also go through our other suggested articles to learn more –